 Where can I find out about kindergarten?

-Find out more information about kindergarten in the Programs section.
+Find out more information about kindergarten on the kindergarten program page.

 How do I get a copy of my high school transcript?

 Contact the last high school you attended, as schools keep student transcripts for 55 years.
 If the high school you attended no longer exists, contact School Support Services at 905-890-1010 (or 1-800-668-1146) ext.
 2640.